 - Wilberforce Museum: Exhibits on slavery and celebrating the life of a local key player in the abolition of slavery, William Wilberforce.

-From there you’ll walk dockside along Princes Dock Street and make a left onto Posterngate, where you’ll walk alongside many buildings that date back to the 1800s when the docks thrived with trade.
+From there you’ll walk dockside along Princes Dock Street and make a left onto Posterngate.
+There, you’ll walk alongside many buildings that date back to the 1800s when the docks thrived with trade.

 Continuing down Posterngate, you’ll come to a square where you’ll get your first glimpse of Hull Minster.
 This church dates back to 1285 and is said to be the largest parish church (by floor area) in England.

-Right across from the Minster on South Church Road, you’ll find an old 1500s Grammar school where William Wilberforce, a leader in the movement to abolish the slave trade, was taught.
+Right across from the Minster on South Church Road, you’ll find an old 1500s Grammar school.
+That’s where William Wilberforce, a leader in the movement to abolish the slave trade, was taught.